 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost to you.
 Thank you for supporting this website.
 For more information, please read our disclosure for more info.

-Before you visit Taichung
+Before you visit the Taichung Castle

 Before you visit the Taichung castle, look at my blog post to learn all my best tips for travelling to Taiwan.
 I included a lot of information, including getting a Taiwan tourist SIM card, transportation around the country and more.
 And check out more tips on my solo travel guide to Taichung and learn about other attractions in Taichung.